ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/04-growth-rates.md

 $2^n/20$                    $7$         $11$          $14$           $17$

 : Maximum problem sizes that can be handled in 1, 10, 100 and 1,000 milliseconds
   for different various time functions.
+We assume that every operation takes $0.1$ ms.
   {#tbl:problem-size-speedup}

 This table illustrates many important points.